 1939 Cheung Chau - the bungalows

-The Clifts, along with other European missionaries, owned a bungalow on Cheung Chau*, bought sometime before 1915, to which they retreated in the hot summer months.
-Favoured locations were the tops of the rises on the island, which nicely caught the cool sea breezes and afforded pleasing views.
-It was a cheaper alternative to the coolness of The Peaks and like the Peaks it had its own 'Peak' area**.
+The Clifts, along with other European missionaries, owned/ rented a bungalow on Cheung Chau, starting sometime before 1915, to which they retreated in the hot summer months.
+Favoured locations for bungalows were the tops of the rises on the island, which nicely caught the cool sea breezes and afforded pleasing views.
+It was a cheaper alternative to the coolness of The Peaks and like the Peaks Cheung Chau had its own 'Peak' area*.

-After they finally moved to Hong Kong in 1930 the bungalow was an invaluable retreat for their day of rest each week.
+After the Clifts finally moved to Hong Kong from Nanning, China, around 1930, the bungalow was an invaluable retreat for their day of rest each week.
 They found from experience that only by being physically absent from the Medical Centre could they guarantee a break from the constant demands of a needy population.
-And as Sundays were busy with their Mission Church, they settled on Thursdays as their rest day and duly took the ferry each week for the hour-and-a-half trip to the island and their bungalow there.
+And as Sundays were busy with their Mission Church, they settled on Thursdays as their rest day and duly took the ferry each week for the hour's trip to the island and their bungalow there.

 The Clifts' garden offered fragrance and a cool retreat.
 Dr Clift enjoyed gardening and had a great interest in the cultivation of tropical and rare plants.
 So bougainvillea, night-flowering cerias, masses of double spider lilies, zinnias and orchids were all to be found.*